symfony/symfony-docs/service_container/service_decoration.rst

 .. tip::

-    You might need to use aliases in the ``services`` section of the ``code/services.yaml`` file, if you're expending a service from a third-party bundle that uses XML config files.
+    You might need to use aliases in the ``services`` section of the ``code/services.yaml`` file, if you're extending a service from a third-party bundle that uses XML config files.
 It depends on how the bundle registered its services.

 Congratulations!
 With both options, the ``App\Mailer\DecoratingMailer`` class is automatically injected